ilyasergey/YSC2229/source/wsl.rst

    :width: 820px
    :align: center

-2. You can access your Windows home foled from WSL Linux via tha path ``/mnt/c/Users/YOURNAME/`` where ``YOURNAME`` is your Windows user name.
+2. You can access your Windows home folder from WSL Linux via tha path ``/mnt/c/Users/YOURNAME/`` where ``YOURNAME`` is your Windows user name.
 It is convenient to make a symbolic link for it, so you could access it quickly, for instance, calling it ``home``.
 This is how